extrabacon/dynamodb-model/README.md

   created: Date
 });

-// create a model using the name of the DynamoDB table and the schema to use var productTable = new DynamoDBModel.Model('dynamo-products', productSchema);
+// create a model using the name of the DynamoDB table and a schema var productTable = new DynamoDBModel.Model('dynamo-products', productSchema);

-// use the model instance provides a high-level API productTable.putItem(/* ... */);
+// the model provides methods for all DynamoDB operations productTable.putItem(/* ... */);
 productTable.getItem(/* ... */);
 productTable.updateItem(/* ... */);
 productTable.deleteItem(/* ... */);

-var query = productTable.query(/* ... */);
+// but some of them return intermediate objects in order to provide a better API var query = productTable.query(/* ... */);
 query.select(/* ... */).limit(100).exec(callback);
 ```